scaleapi/llm-engine/docs/guides/self_hosting.md

 # [Experimental] Self Hosting
-**This guide is currently experimental.
-Instructions are subject to change as we improve self-hosting capabilities.**
+**This guide is currently highly experimental.
+Instructions are subject to change as we improve support for self-hosting**

 We provide a Helm chart that deploys LLM Engine to an Elastic Kubernetes Cluster (https://aws.amazon.com/eks/).
-This Helm chart should be configured to connect to dependencies (such as a postgresql database) that you may already have available in your environment.
+This Helm chart should be configured to connect to dependencies (such as a PostgreSQLql database) that you may already have available in your environment.

-The only portions of the helm chart that are production ready are the parts that configure and manage LLM Server itself—not Postgres, IAM, etc.
+The only portions of the Helm chart that are production ready are the parts that configure and manage LLM Server itself (not PostgreSQL, IAM, etc.)

-We first go over required AWS Dependencies that are required to exist before we can run `helm install` in your EKS cluster.
+We first go over required AWS dependencies that are required to exist before we can run `helm install` in your EKS cluster.

 ## AWS Dependencies

-This section describes assumptions about existing AWS resources required run to the LLMEngine Server
+This section describes assumptions about existing AWS resources required run to the LLM Engine Server

 ### EKS
 The LLM Engine server must be deployed in an EKS cluster environment.
 Currently only versions `1.23+` are supported.
 Below are the assumed requirements for the EKS cluster:

-One will need to provision EKS node groups with GPUs to schedule model pods.
+You will need to provision EKS node groups with GPUs to schedule model pods.
 These node groups must have the `node-lifecycle: normal` label on them.
 Additionally, they must have the `k8s.amazonaws.com/accelerator` label set appropriately depending on the instance type:

 | Instance family | `k8s.amazonaws.com/accelerator` label |